aakash1234567/Email_Automation_and_Spatial_Analysis_B/README.md

 -For showing the number in the same map

 -Right click on the layer select properties->labels select the column value as count and press on ok and apply.

+### Clustering Algorithm part

+**1)Getting score according to the multipying Factor**
+***(According to the Importance of a particular Attribute)***

+- Open the spatial anaylsis application.

+-From side bar select the scoring option which will lead to it's page.

+-Select the Multipying factor from 0.0-1.0 of every attribute.

+-Clicking on submit which will generate the scores on which the cluster algorithm will work.

+**2)Getting potential areas/regions/colleges to conduct workshop**
+***(By searching the attributes districts-states-scores)***

+- Inside spatial anaylsis application in sidebar select searching option which will take to it's page.

+- Enter the particular attributes eg.) state-maharashtra, district-pune, score-2 which will give all the region/areas/colleges where we can conduct the workshop.

+- Here we can select single as well as multiple attributes for searching so for eg.) if we select only score as 2 which will search all the regions/areas/colleges which are less than equal to 2.

+- After searching it will show the details in a tabular format

+**3)Clustering Algorithm on Map**
+***(Here Map will show all the potential regions where we can conduct the workshop according to the previous data it will predict where to conduct the workshop in future)***

+- Inside the application, in sidebar go to the clustered Map part which will lead to it's page.

+- Here in this page we will be able to see a thermal type Map based on the areas to counduct the workshops.